Purpose and Need

 Who’s involved?

-Idaho Power is working on B2H with two other utilities, PacifiCorp and Bonneville Power Administration (BPA).
-Idaho Power is leading federal, state and local permitting efforts.
+Idaho Power is working on B2H with PacifiCorp.
+Idaho Power is leading federal, state and local permitting efforts, as well as the engineering and construction processes.
 PacifiCorp owns 55% of the project.
-According to the terms of a non-binding agreement all three utilities signed in January 2022, Idaho Power would own 45% of B2H.
-BPA would pay Idaho Power to deliver energy across Idaho Power equipment to BPA customers in eastern Idaho.
+Idaho Power owns 45%.
+According to the terms of an agreement finalized March 24, 2023, Idaho Power will recover part of its costs by delivering energy to Bonneville Power Administration customers in Idaho, Wyoming, and Montana.

 What’s the schedule?